open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 Of course, real life and real transitions are often more unruly than the straightforward explanations I've offered here.
 But the process is worthwhile (and transparency throughout is key).
 In the next chapter, I'll discuss employees' choice to work on transformation under the guidance of leaders.
 And I'll also summarize everything we've covered in the series so far, adding a few final tips for managing talent in open organizations. ◕

+### Example: The leader who thinks differently

+I once met an extremely gifted leader whose years of excellent management work had clearly strengthened the organization.
+He had developed a reputation for being able to deftly handle crisis situations, and as a result had built a stable (yet over-performing) organization.
+He was the kind of natural leader that embodied both the spirit and skills necessary for driving organizational transformation in ways that balanced the needs of the organization and its people during times of growth.
+Many people I spoke to considered this leader a natural candidate for the organization's board.
+Yet the organization had twice overlooked him when filling vacant board seats; managers who thought and acted similarly to people already on the board received promotions instead.
+Members insisted this leader was "next in line" for promotion, but didn't offer anything more definitive.
+A few weeks later, I noticed that this gifted open leader had made himself available for other assignments outside the organization, where he could really contribute and felt appreciated for his talents.
+Rather than wait, he'd taken his talents elsewhere.

+*Have you seen a similar case in your own practice?*

+*Thinking openly: Does everyone in your organization understand leaders' criteria and standards for ensuring the best candidate is in the right place in the organization?
+Could those criteria be more transparent?*

 ## What next-generation leaders expect: the choice to work openly

 Transformation can only be successful when people opt into it.
 Forcing people to open up won't work.